alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 What you need to do depends on whether you’re exporting [within the EU](#within-the-EU) or [outside the EU](#outside-the-EU).

 If Species+ says the fish or shellfish is banned, you can't export the product.
-There aren't any exceptions to this rule.

 ###Within the EU

 If the fish or shellfish is classed as B, C or D, you don't need to do anything.

 If it’s classed as Annex A, you must [apply for an Article 10 certificate](apply-for-an-article-10-certificate).

 You don’t need any special documents if you’re using or displaying goods for non-commercial reasons, eg for scientific research or in an educational display.

 ###Apply for an Article 10 certificate

 Fill in the [application form](https://www.gov.uk/government/publications/endangered-species-application-for-commercial-use) for the Article 10 certificate.

-Send it to <wildlife.licensing@apha.gsi.gov.uk>
+Email it to <wildlife.licensing@apha.gsi.gov.uk> or [post it to the Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

 Include any supporting documents that show you acquired the product legally, for example:

 - a copy of the import permit
 - a previous Article 10 certificate (use the yellow copy)

 The certificate costs £31.
-Find out how to pay for your application.

-You should get your certificate within 6 weeks.
+You should get your certificate within 15 working days.

-If you lose your certificate, you can ask APHA for a replacement.

 ###Outside the EU